hofnerb/papeR/README.md

 [![Build Status](https://travis-ci.org/hofnerb/papeR.svg?branch=master)](https://travis-ci.org/hofnerb/papeR)

-A toolbox for writing Sweave or other LaTeX-based papers and reports and to prettify the output of various estimated models.
+`papeR`  provides a toolbox for writing Sweave or other LaTeX-based papers and reports and to prettify the output of various estimated models.

+## Installation:

+- Current version (from CRAN):

+        install.packages("papeR")

+- Latest development version from GitHub:

+        library("devtools")
+        install_github("hofnerb/papeR")

+  To be able to use the `install_github()` command, one needs to install `devtools` first:

+        install.packages("devtools")

+## Using papeR

+tbc.